Marijuana (Cannabis)

 Chemotherapy-Induced Peripheral Neuropathy (CIPN)

-CIPN is challenging to treat since most neuropathic pain medications such as tricyclic antidepressants (Elavil/amitriptylene), anticonvulsants (Neurontin/gabapentin and Lyrica/pregabalin), or serotonin-norepinephrine reuptake inhibitors (SNRIs, primarily Cymbalta/duloxetine) provide only limited benefit for most patients and they may have significant side effects.
+CIPN is challenging to treat since most traditional neuropathic pain medications (including tricyclic antidepressants (Elavil/amitriptylene), anticonvulsants (Neurontin/gabapentin and Lyrica/pregabalin), or serotonin-norepinephrine reuptake inhibitors (SNRIs, primarily Cymbalta/duloxetine) provide only limited benefit for most patients and they may have significant side effects.

-The mechanism of CIPN injury largely involves the production of nerve toxicity and inflammation.
+The mechanism of CIPN injury is largely due to nerve toxicity and inflammation.
 These chemotherapy agents cause damage to peripheral sensory, motor and autonomic neurons, via DNA damage, altered ion channel activity, myelin sheath damage, oxidative stress and mitochondrial damage.
 In addition, this damage leads to increased activation of the immune system which contributes to cell damage and death in peripheral nerves and peripheral sensitization.
 While both the mechanisms and their ultimate damage to nerves is different from other peripheral neuropathies such as diabetic neuropathy and CRPS, there may be enough overlap to suggest possible extrapolation to the treatment of these other peripheral neuropathies.

 In an informal study published in 2021, cancer patients with CIPN were interviewed regarding their use of topical cannabis-based products.
 Patients were specifically asked by about the type of products, duration of response, and any side effects.
 In some cases, creams contained only CBD and were derived from hemp, with 0.3% or less of THC.
 The other creams mostly contained between 120-600 mg CBD per unit (tube or jar) and 6-600 mg THC per unit.
 Specific concentrations were not available.
 Additionally, some of the creams contained other ingredients reported to increase skin absorption, such as essential oils.
 Unfortunately, information was lacking regarding their use of transdermal vs topical formulations, specific dosing, presence or absence of terpenes etc. That being said, it is likely the majority of the preparations were topical, not transermal.